 Use this resource to support your execution of policy introduced in Fannie Mae Lender Letter LL-2021-02 and to better manage setting homeowner expectations.

 A plan that allows for reduced or suspended mortgage payments for a designated period of time.

 Up to six months with the initial offer.
 Extension(s) may be granted thereafter.
 Shorter terms with extensions of the forbearance may be beneficial to the homeowner.

 The homeowner is not required to make a payment during the forbearance.
 However, if the homeowner can pay any amount, the delinquency will be less impactful when the forbearance completes and long-term solutions are considered.

 Repayment of all unpaid amounts is required, but a homeowner is not required to repay unpaid amounts all at once.
 Repayment options include:

 - Reinstatement: Paying the total amount back all at once at the end of the forbearance period.

-- Repayment Agreement: Paying a portion of the forbearance amount back gradually (over the course of up to 12 months) in addition to the contractual monthly payment.
+- Repayment Plan: Paying a portion of the forbearance amount back gradually (over the course of up to 12 months) in addition to the contractual monthly payment.